James Henry Breasted Prize

 - Only books of a high scholarly nature should be submitted.
 Research accuracy, originality, and literary merit are important factors.

-- Only books bearing an imprint of 2014 will be eligible for the 2015 award.
+- Only books bearing a copyright of 2016 will be eligible for the 2017 award.

 Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
 Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.